Diameter of P.A. random graphs with edge-step functions: General lower bound for the diameter: proof of Theorem

-which finishes the proof of the lemma. \end{proof} Some new notation will be useful throughout the proof of Theorem~\ref{t:lowerbounddiam}: \begin{definition}[Degree of an isolated path] Given an isolated path $v_{\vec{t}}=\{v_{t_j}\}_{1\le j \le l}$, we denote by~$D_r(v_{\vec{t}})$ the sum of the degrees of each of its vertices at time~$r$, i.e.\ :
+\begin{proof}[Proof of Lemma \ref{l:isopathcor}] We begin the proof by making some remarks regarding the existence of a specific $t$-isolated path and by introducing a new notation.
+Given a $t$-isolated path $v_{\vec{t}}=\{v_{t_j}\}_{1\le j \le l}$, we denote by~$D_r(v_{\vec{t}})$ the sum of the degrees of each of its vertices at time~$r$, i.e.\ :